 The College of Science and Health; the College of Arts, Social Sciences, and Humanities; and the School of Education, Professional, & Continuing Education each offer graduate programs.
 Many of our courses and programs are offered on campus in traditional formats.
 We also have a growing number of courses and degrees delivered to students off campus through both on-line courses and face-to-face courses delivered in communities across the State of Wisconsin.

-Our graduate faculty members are committed to providing high quality, innovative, and challenging opportunities for your personal and professional growth and development.
-We offer a learning environment that places you at the leading edge of your field and prepares you for continued success.
+Our graduate faculty members are committed to providing high quality, innovative, and challenging opportunities for personal and professional development.
+We offer a learning environment that places students at the leading edge of their fields and prepares them for continued success.

-Graduate Studies Director
+Director of Graduate Studies

 About this catalog

 In compiling our catalog, we have used the most current and accurate information available to us at this time.
 However, we reserve the right to change any of the information in this catalog at any time and without giving prior notice.
-When the UW System or UW-L campus deletes or revises any of the information in this catalog, the changes take effect as soon as it is appropriate.
+When the UW System or UWL campus deletes or revises any of the information in this catalog, the changes take effect as soon as it is appropriate.
 At times, changes are applicable to all students regardless of which catalog they are following.

 This catalog does not establish or constitute a contract between UW-La Crosse and its students.
 Instead, it provides descriptive and summary information outlining university rules, policies, regulations, course listings, and degree programs.
-It is important for students to become acquainted with UW-L requirements and regulations and to continue to keep informed about them while they are enrolled.
+It is important for students to become acquainted with UWL requirements and regulations and to continue to keep informed about them while they are enrolled.

 Courses listed in this catalog are subject to change through normal academic procedures.
-New programs and courses, and changes in existing course work are initiated by departments or programs and approved by the appropriate academic dean, the curriculum committees, and the faculty senate.
+New programs and courses and changes in existing coursework are initiated by departments or programs and approved by the appropriate academic dean, the curriculum committees, and the faculty senate.
 Additions to the curriculum for the ensuing years are published in the official curriculum committee minutes which are on file with Faculty Senate and in the Office of Records and Registration.